bitliner/trento-covid19-trend/README.md

 **Key takeaways**

- - economy have network effects: the crisis, started from sectors like tourism, will propagate progressively to connected sectors, with possibility to expand exponentially
+ - economy have network effects: the crisis, started from sectors like tourism (eg Airbnb lost 90% of their revenue), will propagate progressively to connected sectors, with possibility to expand exponentially
  - priorities for companies:
    - plan for enough runway to arrive at the end of the crisis
    - become more efficient